Super Caley go ballistic, Celtic are atrocious: Aftermath

-The shock result made national headlines and news spread across the globe, with The Sun's headline "Super Caley go Ballistic, Celtic are Atrocious" becoming the most famous; it is still widely regarded as one of the most famous sporting headlines of all time.
-The phrase, a play on the Mary Poppins song Supercalifragilisticexpialidocious, is brought up any time the clubs face each other, particularly in the cups.
+The shock result made national and international news, with The Sun's headline "Super Caley go Ballistic, Celtic are Atrocious" becoming the most famous; it is still widely regarded as one of the most famous sporting headlines of all time.
+The phrase, a play on the Mary Poppins song Supercalifragilisticexpialidocious, is still brought up any time the clubs face each other.

 Immediately after the match, crowds of Celtic fans gathered outside the main stand of Parkhead calling for the dismissal of head coach John Barnes.
 Two days later Barnes was sacked, with director of football Kenny Dalglish taking over for the remainder of the season (winning the League Cup) before being replaced by Martin O'Neill, an appointment which heralded a successful period for the club of three league championships and four cup wins in the following five seasons as well as reaching the 2003 UEFA Cup final.

 Inverness were given cases of beer by the Celtic officials for the bus journey home, and the money received from the game helped to stabilise the club; they were eventually promoted to the top division in 2004.
 In the following round of the Scottish Cup, they were drawn at home against eventual finalists Aberdeen, going ahead in the 50th minute through Bobby Mann, before Cato Guntveit equalised in the 80th minute to take the game to a replay at Pittodrie, where Aberdeen won 1–0 courtesy of a goal from Arild Stavrum.

 Three years later, both sides met in the 2002–03 Scottish Cup quarter-final, this time at a packed Caledonian Stadium, where Dennis Wyness scored the only goal to give Inverness another unlikely win.
 Caley went on to lose 1–0 to Dundee at Hampden Park in the semi-finals.